 Table 3.
 Classification of waste generated by the use of this kit according to the European Legislation.
-ELW: European Legislation of Waste.

 Note: This classification is included as a general guideline of action, being under the final responsibility of the user the accomplishment of all the local, regional, and national regulations on the disposal of this type of materials.